Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

-This is also not a true statement due to the fact that if you use marijuana on a very limited basis.
-You could qualify for “Preferred Best rates” which are the very best rates you can qualify for.
-As long as you don’t have any serious health conditions, you can be issued some of the best rates possible.
+This is also not a valid statement because you use marijuana on a minimal basis.
+You could qualify for “Preferred Best rates,” which are the very best rates you can be eligible for.
+As long as you don’t have any severe health conditions, you can be issued some of the best rates possible.

 Your life insurance company is more concerned with your current health than your connection with marijuana.